Researcher playing with kids in the classroom

 Observational Studies

 Observation rooms with one-way mirrors allow research assistants to view the cognitive, social, emotional, and physical development of children without classroom presence.
 Many university courses also have observational components and CYC serves this academic purpose for exposing undergraduate students to the world of research.
-As well the observation booths provide an opportunity for training research assistants in methodological techniques used for collecting data on children’s behavior.
+The observation booths also provide an opportunity for training research assistants in methodological techniques used for collecting data on children’s behavior.

 Participatory Studies

 A research room is available for Faculty and Graduate student research that involves one-on-one interviews and testing, as well as small group interactions.
 Researchers requesting permission to interview young children outside the classroom follow specific rules (see Research Guidelines by clicking the link below).
 Approval must come from the University's Institutional Review Board (IRB) prior to the approval of research conducted at the CYC.
-Documentation of this approval must be given to the Director for final approval.
-Researchers request parental permission to interview a child and participate in the study.
-When parental permission forms are returned, a child will be allowed to participate.
+Documentation of this approval must be given to the CYC Director for final approval.
 Most children enjoy participating in these special activities.
-All research is strictly voluntary and any child may decline to participate at any time.
+Children may decline to participate or terminate participation in a research session at any time.
 A child's wishes are always respected.
 Children will be accompanied by a CYC staff member when going to and from the research room, as well as throughout the research session.
 Researchers disseminate their results to the parents and school staff through the distribution of brief reports following the completion of a study, and in a timely manner.

 If you have further questions, please contact Jen Smallwood-Holmes, the CYC Director, at jsmallw1@umd.edu.